mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_service.html.markdown

     Provides a Private Endpoint Link resource.
 ---

-# mongodbatlas_private_endpoint_service_link
+# mongodbatlas_privatelink_endpoint_service

-`mongodbatlas_private_endpoint_service_link` provides a Private Endpoint Interface Link resource.
+`mongodbatlas_privatelink_endpoint_service` provides a Private Endpoint Interface Link resource.
 This represents a Private Endpoint Interface Link, which adds one interface endpoint to a private endpoint connection in an Atlas project.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner